Black Community Initiatives

 Son.
 Brother.
 Uncle.
 Friend.
 Mentor.

-John Miller IV (he/him) is the new Associate Director of Black Community Initiatives at the University of Denver.
+John Miller IV (he/they) is the new Associate Director of Black Community Initiatives at the University of Denver.
 As an inclusion educator, he seeks to develop an affirming environment for others to build their understanding of cultural humility.
 He also utilizes his ancestral radical Black imagination to advocate for the liberation of minoritized communities within systems of oppression.

 John's professional philosophy is centered on the Ubuntu proverb, “I am because you are and, since you are, therefore, I am.”
 As a person-centered, intersectional practitioner, he is passionate about Black identity, organizational transformation, immersive programming, and integrating the Arts into his practice.
 His life motto is “Adinkrahene.
 AYA.
 Sankofa.”
 (Lead.
 Endure.
 Remember.)